7 Facts About Air Conditioners in Adelaide

 5. Adelaide Loves Reverse Cycle Air Conditioning

-We love our heating and cooling in Adelaide, and it shows.
+We love our heating and cooling on the Adelaide plains, and it shows.
 Adelaide has the highest reverse cycle run time over February and the winter months of June, July and August.
 In winter, our reverse cycles are used for more than 100 hours per month.
 That’s more than twice as much as the run times in Brisbane!

-In winter, Adelaide reverse cycles are set to increase the temperature by 2.5OC on average at the peak of winter.
-Summers in Adelaide mean our reverse cycles cool the home to be 2OC cooler.
+In winter, Adelaide reverse cycles are set to increase the temperature by 2.5°C on average at the peak of winter.
+Summers in Adelaide mean our reverse cycles cool the home to be 2°C cooler.

 6. Mindful Energy Usage